immersive-web/webxr-ar-module/explainer.md

 WebVR provides information about the current frame to be rendered via the `VRPresentationFrame` object which developers must examine each frame.
 The `VRDevicePose` contains the information about all views which must be rendered and targets into which this rendering must be done.

 `VRWebGLLayer` objects are not updated automatically.
-To present new frames, developers must use `VRSession`'s `requestFrame()` method.
-When the callback function is run, it passes fresh rendering data that must be used to draw into the `VRWebGLLayer`'s `framebuffer` during the callback.
+To present new frames, developers must use `VRSession`'s `requestAnimationFrame()` method.
+When the callback function is run, it is passed both a timestamp and a `VRPresentationFrame` containing fresh rendering data that must be used to draw into the `VRWebGLLayer`'s `framebuffer` during the callback.
+(Timestamp is given for compatibility with `window.requestAnimationFrame()`.
+Reserved for future use and will be `0` until that time.)
 This framebuffer is created by the UA and behaves similarly to a canvas's default framebuffer.
-Using framebufferTexture2D, framebufferRenderbuffer, getFramebufferAttachmentParameter, and getRenderbufferParameter will all generate an INVALID_OPERATION error.
-Additionally, attempting to render to this framebuffer outside of the `requestFrame()` callback will generate an INVALID_OPERATION error.
+Using `framebufferTexture2D`, `framebufferRenderbuffer`, `getFramebufferAttachmentParameter`, and `getRenderbufferParameter` will all generate an INVALID_OPERATION error.
+Additionally, attempting to render to this framebuffer outside of the `requestAnimationFrame()` callback will generate an INVALID_OPERATION error.

 Once drawn to, the VR device will continue displaying the contents of the `VRWebGLLayer` framebuffer, potentially reprojected to match head motion, regardless of whether or not the page continues processing new frames.
 Potentially future spec iterations could enable additional types of layers, such as video layers, that could automatically be synchronized to the device's refresh rate.